jackoalan/PSPL/cmake/README.md

 ### Cross Compiling To Other Targets

+**Cross compiling** is accessible via cached CMake options.
+**They aren't without caveats.** The builder must have the necessary cross compiler installed.
+Also, *separate* CMake build directories must be maintained for the *Toolchain* and *Runtime* each (assuming PSPL is also used as a cross compiler).

 So far, PSPL includes two pre-configured *cross-compiled platforms*:

 #### Windows 7 and 8 (32/64 bit)